kubernetes/enhancements/keps/sig-node/4816-dra-prioritized-list/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

+Yes, when using this field, the user will add additional data in their `ResourceClaim` and `ResourceClaimTemplate` objects.
+This is an incremental increase on top of the existing structures.
+The number of alternate requests is limited to 8 in order to minimize the potential object size.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?